I sometimes feel like just because I take pictures of my fine natural hair styled to the nines that people think it looks great all of the time.

 5- Henna Treatments

-Most of my hair regimen is built around herbs and oils.
-My assortment is pretty vast (check out what I use to care for my hair with herbs here).
+Most of my hair regimen for so long was built around herbs and oils.
+My assortment is pretty vast (check out what I used to care for my hair with herbs here).

 I’m thankful to the Most High for providing such a wonderful herb in abundance on earth.